top of page

 How To Become Great At Carries

-Whether you are an OCR, Hybrid, or Tactical athlete, all 3 categories of competition require the athlete to carry weights over distance.
+Whether you are an OCR, Hybrid, or Tactical athlete, all 3 categories of competition require the athlete to carry weights over distance; as such, you need to become great at carries.
 In Spartan Race it's typically a bucket and sandbag, in events like Deka Fit/Strong/Mile it's dumbbells, and for Hyrox you have kettlebells and sandbags.
 Tactical competitions will use anything and everything depending on the event: sandbags, kettlebells, dumbbells, weighted dummies, buddy carries, yoke carries, and so on.

 In order to do well at any of these events, you need to be able to carry the weight and move quickly.
 This requires strength and conditioning.
 Conditioning can come through the use of so many different tools, so we'll focus on talking about strength and training specificity.